 Endometriosis occurs when tissue similar to the lining of the uterus grows outside of the uterus, causing minimal to extensive fibrosis.
 The disease often adversely affects the functions of the reproductive organs, bowels, and bladder.
 It can also involve the kidneys.
 The primary involvement of the kidneys is very rare—kidney endometriosis is often secondary due to a condition called hydroureter (blockage of the ureters).

-Endometriosis of the kidneys is extremely rare, and there are only a few reported cases, but increased endometriosis awareness could change this number.
-The condition reportedly accounts for less than 1 percent of urinary tract endometriosis, which mostly affects the bladder and only accounts for 1.2 percent of all endometriosis cases .
+Endometriosis of the kidneys is extremely rare, and there are only a few reported cases.
+However, increased endometriosis awareness could change this.
+The condition reportedly accounts for less than 1% of urinary tract endometriosis, which mostly affects the bladder and only accounts for 1.2% of all endometriosis cases.

-The exact cause of endometriosis is not known, and it is even less clear why the condition can affect the kidneys.
+The exact cause of endometriosis is not clear, and it is even less clear why the condition sometimes affects the kidneys.

 Endometrial lesions thicken and shed in response to the ebb and flow of sex hormones during a menstrual cycle.
-It is thought that this sometimes leads to the formation of endometrioma or endometrial cysts in the kidneys .
-However, the exact cause is not known.
-Some researchers think that an overactive immune response may play a role in endometrial lesions infiltrating the kidneys.
+Researchers think that this sometimes leads to the formation of endometrioma or endometrial cysts in the kidneys.
+However, the exact cause is not clear.
+Some think that an overactive immune response may play a role in endometrial lesions infiltrating the kidneys.

-With each menstrual cycle, more endometrial cysts can accumulate in the kidneys.
+With each menstrual cycle, more endometrial cysts accumulate in the kidneys.
 These cysts may invade the renal capsule, or the fibrous layer surrounding the kidneys, and cause pain.
 Blood clots may block the ureter and lead to renal colic, a type of kidney pain.

 As the condition progresses, the endometrial cysts may even distort the shape of the kidneys and interfere with their normal function.

-Kidney endometriosis can be asymptomatic for several years and be discovered by chance while a patient is being tested for other conditions .
+Kidney endometriosis can be asymptomatic for several years.
+Doctors may discover it by chance while they are evaluating a patient for other conditions.

 If a woman who has undergone surgery to treat endometriosis has ongoing urinary problems, it may suggest the presence of urinary tract or kidney endometriosis.